 After working at TOPPER’S for a second season, Stephen returned to New York.
 There he was quickly hired as the beverage director/manager of Hearth Restaurant.
 Stephen spent two years there working closely with the highly renowned wine guru and Hearth owner Paul Grieco.
 During his tenure at Hearth, Paul along with co-owner Marco Canora opened the first of what would become a successful chain of wine bars called Terroir.
 Stephen’s duties expanded into helping to open and operate the first Terroir and he helped to shape it into one of the most successful wine bars in New York.
 After leaving Hearth to travel Europe and further expand his wine knowledge, Stephen began to work at the retail wine shop Dandelion Wine in Greenpoint, Brooklyn, and then began the process of opening Prospect.
 After opening, Stephen assumed the role of General Manager and Wine Director.

 Alan Cooper began working in the food business after graduating from Columbia University in 2005 under the tutelage of Leonardo Pulito, Chef/Owner of Arqua Ristorante and later Petrarca Cucina e Vino in TriBeCa.
 After working as a server and managing the small crew during lunch service, Alan went to work for David Bouley at the Bouley Bakery & Market.
 After leaving the Bouley enterprise, he co-founded and became President of 1919 Designs LLC, which launched an independent clothing label that is sold in exclusive boutiques and online stores.
 While managing the business operations, he began consulting for other enterprises in the food and retail arenas.
 While working for La Tova, Inc., a retail enterprise with four locations whose flagship was located on Broadway in SOHO in a 14,000 sq. ft. space, he worked directly with the company CEO to reduce operational costs.
 He next went back to work for Chef Pulito as a consulting manager at Petrarca Cucina e Vino.
 He followed this with two consulting positions for two start-up companies who focused on the import of food products from Chile, spending time traveling through Chile developing business relationships to open import channels to the United States and China.
 Next he consulted for Mexicue LLC before consulting for another start-up import business, this time helping to develop a product and establishing the groundwork for importing and selling in the United States.
-During his time consulting, Alan met Chef Kyle through Stephen and the three began the process of developing the idea for Prospect.
 Alan currently holds the position of General Manager and oversees all business operations.